 - 1. The twenty-fifth session of the Economic and Social Commission for Western Asia was held pursuant to resolution 158 (XIV) of 5 April 1987 on holding the sessions of the Commission on a biennial basis and resolution 196 (XVII) of 31 May 1994 on the frequency of sessions of the Commission. - 2.
 This report covers the work of the Commission at its twenty-fifth session, which was held in Sana'a from 26 to 29 May 2008.
-The session was composed of ten plenary meetings, six of which were for senior officials and four for ministers, in addition to two closed meetings.
+Ten plenary meetings were convened in two segments, one of which was for senior officials, who held six meetings, while the other was for ministers, who held two.